 Addition and subtraction using single digit numbers using a choice of objects, equipment or physical strategies such as crossing things out when taking away.
 (Some children may wish to use mental and oral strategies).

 Children learn to half amounts and objects with ease and use theses in simple number problems.

-Estimating numbers of objects.
+Estimating numbers of interesting objects and strategies used.

 Six quickies maths.
 Continue and build challenge where appropriate.
 Can children invent their own versions?
-Interventions continue on from last term: